safinaskar/gavin/README-EN.markdown

 * Floppy disks are obsolete.
 You can boot Gavin from any disk
 * You need very old gcc 3.x (you need 32-bit gcc, but you can run it on 32-bit or 64-bit OS)
 * If you cannot compile Gavin use precompiled `orig/kernel` and `orig/fs.tar` from this package for real hardware and `orig/qemu-kernel` and `orig/qemu-fs.tar` for Qemu
-* This package contents source of `prim` utility in `orig/prim.c` (thanks to IOCCC judges)
+* This package contains source of `prim` utility in `orig/prim.c` (thanks to IOCCC judges)

 How to run deobfuscated Gavin (based on Gavin's comments)?
 ----------------------------------------------------------
 * First, build the kernel and filesystem (just `make`).
-(You can skip this step because the package contents precompiled `deobfuscated/kernel` and `deobfuscated/fs.tar` for real hardware and `deobfuscated/qemu-kernel` and
+(You can skip this step because the package contains precompiled `deobfuscated/kernel` and `deobfuscated/fs.tar` for real hardware and `deobfuscated/qemu-kernel` and
 `deobfuscated/qemu-fs.tar` for Qemu.)
 In short, you need to build this on an x86 GNU/Linux machine.
 If you wish to try to compile on an OS other than GNU/Linux you may need modify the Makefile to compile `sh`, `vi` and `prim` using a cross-compiler that produces ELF binaries -